Bira/octopus-carnival/_drafts/wir-mm-4e-basilisk.md

     - wir
 ---

-Basilisks are another traditional D&D monster that's been around since the days of Basic.
+Basilisks are another traditional D&D monster that's been around since at least the days of Basic.
 Here they're Large natural beasts, in the form of beefy grey eight-legged lizards with copious spines running down their backs.
 Basilisks appear in both the Monster Manual and the Monster Vault.